zitadel/zitadel/docs/docs/legal/service-description/cloud-service-description.md

 [ZITADEL Cloud](https://zitadel.com) is a fully managed cloud service of the [ZITADEL software](https://github.com/zitadel).

-You will benefit from the same software as the open source software, but we take care of the hosting, maintenance, backup, scaling, and operational security.
+You will benefit from the same software as the open-source project, but we take care of the hosting, maintenance, backup, scaling, and operational security.
 The cloud service is managed and maintained by the team that also develops the software.

 When creating a new instance, you are able to choose a [data location](#data-location).
 We follow a single-provider strategy by minimizing the involved [sub-processors](../subprocessors.md) to increase security, compliance, and performance of our services.
 [Billing](./billing.md) is based on effective usage of our services.

 ### Enterprise license / self-hosted

-ZITADEL Enterprise license allows you to use the [ZITADEL software](https://github.com/zitadel) on your own data center or private cloud.
+The ZITADEL Enterprise license allows you to use the [ZITADEL software](https://github.com/zitadel) on your own data center or private cloud.

 You will benefit from the transparency of the open source and the hyper-scalability of the same software that is being used to operate [ZITADEL Cloud](#zitadel-cloud).